-Tracking information such as movement, steps and heart rate are all part of the quantified self movement which is gaining in popularity.
+Tracking information such as movement, steps and heart rate are all part of the quantified self movement which has gained in popularity in recent years.
 The right wearable will be based on your individual needs; whether it’s step counting, sleep tracking or 24/7 heart rate tracking, there’s something for everyone.

 Essential reading: Top fitness trackers and health gadgets